 One day I’ll whiz through the WordPress blogging thing with no problems…or I won’t, but it’ll be okay.
 In the meantime, I just need to step back and take it easy.
 There is no reason I have to move to WordPress right at this moment.
 You know?
 I don’t know why the urgency overtook me!

 So, if you’re feeling the pressure to make the move…take it slow.
 Be sure.
 Either be really smart and know what you’re doing in WordPress, or have the funds to have a professional do it for you (or help you with it).
 I’m all about taking risks and going for the big win, but don’t lose your ‘religion’ over it.
 Take it from someone who had a complete meltdown yesterday…it’s not worth it!
 That’s my 2 cents worth for the day.

 In the meantime, I’m going to read all about WordPress.
 I’m going to be a student of blogging.
 I’m going to figure out how to make myself a practice blog on WP and learn what I can, when I can.
 I’m also going to press on with my Blogger blog with joy in my heart.
 I’m not going to feel intimidated or ‘less than’ the next blogger because I’m one of few who has not moved to WordPress.
 In time, I’ll make the move and put to use that fancy hosting service I’ve paid for.
 For now, I’m staying put!

-Update January 2015: I never did move Adventures in Savings to WordPress but when I started Rose Bakes in 2012, I started it on WordPress.
+Update January 2015: I never did move that frugal blog to WordPress but when I started Rose Bakes in 2012, I started it on WordPress.
 And while I did some of the foot work to get it up and running – I paid a designer to do all the hard stuff!
 I continue to pay a designer (not the same one I started with) to this day to do updates and work out kinks for me… I just like actual blogging a lot more than I like making blogs work! 🙂 If you want to read a little more of my story and how I started Rose Bakes – read here.